-I’m back today with the second project in our collaborative series STEAM POWER: Empowering kids to explore the world through creative projects.
+Learn about chain reactions as well as potential and kinetic energy in this “explosive” STEAM project!
+I’m back today with another project in our collaborative series STEAM POWER: Empowering kids to explore the world through creative projects.
 Today’s topic is REACT and we are making STIXPLOSIONS!

 REACT can mean so many things; it’s a term often used in chemistry, but we decided to explore chain reactions for today’s project.
 A chain reaction is a process in which putting certain items together promotes the spread of the reaction.
 It can also refer to a series of events that start in one place and each build upon the previous event.
 The easiest example is falling dominoes.
 I have wanted to try some chain reaction projects ever since I saw this video.
 Impressive right?